hpmicro/hpm_sdk/samples/rtos/eclipse_threadx/usbx/device/msc/README_en.md

 - Connect a USB port on PC to one of USB port on the development board with a USB Type-C cable

 ## Running the example
 There should be a disk on computer.
-The disk capacity should be 26 KB, and files can be copy to or from the disk.
+You can be copy files to or from the disk.
 When the example runs successfully, following message is displayed in the terminal:

 ```console
 USBX device mass storage example
 USB MSD device activate